 3. Market your home

-Marketing your home effectively is crucial, especially if you're part of the majority of FSBO sellers who don't already have a buyer lined up.
+Marketing your home effectively is crucial, especially if you're part of most FSBO sellers who don't already have a buyer lined up.
 Your marketing plan must be robust and well-executed to reach the widest audience and attract potential buyers.

 Write a compelling listing description.
 After photographs, homebuyers rely on listing descriptions when shopping around.